Validated by: Jari Ala-Varvi — CIPP/E certified Data Protection Officer @ Opsec

 Why I don't need the banner with __?

-Some “privacy friendly” analytics software like Plausible, Simple Analytics, and Fathom track your device and behavior without a permission.
+Plausible, Simple Analytics, and Fathom track your behavior without permission.
 “No banners needed” is their major selling point so they choose not to care about the European laws.

-When it comes to privacy, Volument is on the same line with these privacy-friendly tools.
+Volument is equally privacy-friendly but makes a legal correction with the consent banners.
 If you choose not to display a banner, you are taking a legal risk.
 No matter what analytics software you use.

 Which laws require the consent?